gpivaro/Web-Design-Challenge/README.md

 ## Background

+This repo can be accessed on this [link](https://gpivaro.github.io/Web-Design-Challenge/)

 Data is more powerful when we share it with others!
 Let's take what we've learned about HTML and CSS to create a dashboard showing off the analysis we've done.

 ![Images/landingResize.png](Images/landingResize.png)